Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Timeline Expectations

 Immune rebalancing takes time.
-Some dogs experience improvements within weeks β€” particularly histamine-related symptoms like itching or digestive upset.
-But true immune modulation and Th1/Th2 rebalancing typically requires 3–6 months of consistent support, with deeper rebalancing taking 6–12 months.
+Some dogs experience improvements within weeks, particularly with histamine-related symptoms like itching or digestive upset.
+True immune modulation and Th1/Th2 rebalancing, however, typically require 3–6 months of consistent support, with deeper rebalancing taking 6–12 months.
+Patience and consistency are essential.
+The body did not become dysregulated overnight, and it will not rebalance overnight.

-πŸ‘‰ Next: Detox pathways β€” how the body clears waste once the gut, liver, and immune system are supported.
+👉 Next: Detox pathways — how the body clears waste once the gut, liver, and immune system are supported.

 Newer